CALL – 0800 246 5668 – Adept UK – Surveyor

 • If requested we can comment on the visible condition of external roof coverings and rainwater goods

-• We can also carry out an intrusive sub-floor wood rot & timber decay inspection at an additional cost.
+• Inspect the property for visible signs of any condensation black mould-related issues We can also carry out an intrusive sub-floor wood rot & timber decay inspection at an additional cost.

 What is Rising Damp?
 (Jargon)